-The ability to monitor and survey wilderness species population numbers is fundamental to understanding the ecology of any local environment.
-This module practically explores the skills required and the techniques that may be employed in order to determine population numbers.
-The module covers a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation and the use of tools such as cyber tracker.
+The ability to monitor and survey species population numbers is fundamental to understanding the ecology of any local environment.
+This program explores the skills and techniques that may be employed in order to measure population numbers.
+Students are given exposure to competencies in a broad range of relevant areas including spoor identification, scat analysis, survey design, call-up surveys, camera traps, transects, ‘bioblitz’, data extrapolation and the use of tools such as cyber tracker.

 The Zambezi Valley is a unique wilderness environment consisting of a string of inter-linked national parks which straddle eight countries and are home to the ‘Big 5’.
 Zimbabwe in particular has a significantly under resourced national parks service resulting in large data gaps and a desperate need for species population analysis.
 One of the parks in which we work has had no significant research conducted for 30 years.
 Parts of the park itself have not been visited by parks officials or rangers for well over a decade.